mlswg/mls-protocol/draft-ietf-mls-protocol.md

 ### Credential Expiry and Revocation

-In some credential schemes, the validity status of a credential can change over time.
-For example, X.509 certificates can expire or be revoked by their issuer.
+In some credential schemes, a valid credential can "expire", or become invalid after a certain point in time.
+For example, each X.509 certificate has a `notAfter` field, expressing a time after which the certificate is not valid.
-For brevity, in this section we use "expired" to describe any credential that was previously valid but has become invalid for a reason such as expiration or revocation.

 Expired credentials can cause operational problems in light of the validation requirements of {{credential-validation}}.
 Applications can apply some